Scopa Card Game Rules

 Other applying rules:

-• When you capture all the cards in the center at once, this is called scopa, or โ€˜sweep.โ€™ย
+• When you capture all the cards in the center at once, this is called scopa, or ‘sweep.’

-• If you can match both a single card and a set, you must favor a single card.ย
+• If you can match both a single card and a set, you must favor a single card.

 • If you can capture a card, you are obliged to do so.

-If you canโ€™t make any of the abovementioned matches, lay your card face-up in the center.
-It can be captured by you or others in the next rounds.
-This also applies following scopa, when there are no more cards to match.
+You or others can capture it in the following rounds.
+This also applies following scopa when there are no more cards to match.

-Players store their captured cards in a down-facing pile (teams make one joint pile).ย
+Players store their captured cards in a down-facing pile (teams make one joint pile).

-To mark the occurrence of scopa, place the card youโ€™ve played in a pile sideways face-up and put all the cards it captured on the top of it.
+To mark the occurrence of scopa, place the card you’ve played in a pile sideways face-up and put all the cards it captured on top of it.

 Next turns

-Now itโ€™s time to count the scores.
+Now it’s time to count the scores.

 Scopa Scoring

-• Cards: The player (or team) with the most cards in their pile scores 1 point.ย
+• Cards: The player (or team) with the most cards in their pile score(s) 1 point.

 • Scopa: Each sweep is rewarded with 1 point.